How the World’s Only Feudal Lord Outclassed the Nazis to Save Her People

 The Dame’s complete control over the happenings in Sark wasn’t her only power over the Germans.
 Her name was in the Almanach de Gotha, a German directory that listed all of Europe’s most important royals and nobility—a who’s who of the continent’s aristocrats.

-“She was aristocratic and came to understand that the Germans in command were also aristocratic,” Sark’s current Seigneur, Michael Beaumont, tells Mental Floss.
+“She was aristocratic and came to understand that the Germans in command were also aristocratic,” Sark’s current Seigneur, Christopher Beaumont, tells Mental Floss.
 “They connected on that level.
 And it would allow conversations to go on that probably couldn’t have happened had their statuses been different.”

 From her opening interaction, Dame Sibyl immediately realized that any fantasies about armed insurrection would be useless.
 Rather, her greatest weapon would be decorum.
 For the rest of the war, she put on an air of exceedingly stuffy social graces.
 She would never approach a German, but expect him to approach her.
 Before allowing a Nazi to take a seat in her home, she reportedly demanded that he bow and kiss her hand.